Lisp-Stat/documentation/content/en/docs/Contributing/docs.md

 ### Repository Organisation

-Declt will, in version 4.0, generate documentation for individual systems in Markdown format.
+Declt generates documentation for individual systems in Markdown format.
 These are kept with the project, e.g. `select/docs/select.md`.
-At the moment, Declt produces Info, PDF and HTML formats.

 ### Conventions